Linz offers an exciting mix of culture, nature and industry and for this reason our bloggers have listed best places to see in Linz Austria.

 More than 300 partly oversized graffiti by artists from around 30 nations adorn the facades of old industrial buildings and house walls.

-There are various possibilities for visitors to discover the works of art with an expert guide and to leave traces in Linz’s commercial port even with a spray.
-For more information check official website.
+There are various possibilities for visitors to discover the works of art with an expert guide and to leave traces in Linz’s commercial port even with a spray

 The 850 year old Cistercian Abbey ranks among Wilhering’s most important characteristics.